vampjaz/razer_blade_stealth_hackintosh/README.md

 **Disclaimer:** I am not responsible if you mess up your computer with this setup.
 I recommend reading everything so you know what you're getting yourself into.

+This EFI (both the Clover and OpenCore versions) may in theory be compatible with Catalina but you're on your own if you try to install it.

 Here is the hardware specification of my Blade as I bought it:

 __**Razer Blade Stealth 2018**__